 1. Learn about your phone’s special tricks

 The first thing you should do is check to see if your phone has its own special tricks.
 Some manufacturers include features to improve battery life.
-For example, Samsung phones have a feature called “Ultra Power Saving Mode.”
+For example, Samsung phones have a feature called “App Power Monitor.”
 This feature will allow your device to put them to sleep automatically, however, this may be overkill for some as this mode removes the ability for an app to send notifications until it is opened again.

 HTC has a very similar feature called “Extreme Power Saving Mode.”
 Just like Samsung, it reduces performance, dims the screen brightness, disables background apps, and converts the home screen to black-and-white.
 Read the Tips & Tricks article for your phone below to see if there are any battery-saving features to use.